VoltaicHQ/Progress-Sheet-Updater/README.md

 </p>

 4. Run `ProgressSheetUpdater.exe`.
 A GUI will open, this GUI is used to edit the configuration of the program.

+5. Choose between Kovaaks or Aimlab via the tabs at the top left.
+    #### Kovaaks
     1. Click the `Browse`-Button on the top right and navigate to your Kovaak's stats folder.
-    2. Paste the link to your Progress Sheet into the entryfield.
+    2. Paste the link to your Kovaaks Progress Sheet into the entryfield.
     3. Check the settings that you wish to use.
         `Calculate Averages`: The Program will calculate and fill the average columns
         `Open Config`: The GUI window will open when the program is started (if you disable this you have to manually reenable it by editing the `config.json`)